Residential Housing and Dining Policies

 Summer Housing (UG)

-Air conditioners (A/C) are permitted in most residence hall rooms in which windows are double hung and where the A/C can be safety and structurally supported.
-All air conditioner installations must first be approved and then inspected by the house manager or mechanic.
-Residents are required to submit a request to install an AC via the housing repair web site.
+Air conditioners (A/C) are permitted in most residence hall rooms in which windows are double hung and where the A/C can be safely and structurally supported.
+All air conditioner installations MUST be approved and then inspected by the House Manager or mechanic.
+Residents are required to submit a request to install an A/C unit via the housing repair web site.

-Before you make any alterations to the physical conditions of your residence hall, (painting, constructing lofts, etc.), you must obtain the approval of your house manager.
-Your house government develops its own guidelines for materials that may be displayed within the residence.
-In general, you are not permitted to:
+Before any alterations are made to a living space, the resident must meet with the House Manager or Area Director to discuss changes and alterations.
+Each house government develops its own guidelines for materials that may be displayed within the residence.
+In general, residents are not permitted to:

 - alter or add to any part of the building structure or mechanical and electrical systems

 - place, affix, hang, or extend any materials on any exterior surface of an MIT residence, including rooftops.

 Exception: During undergraduate orientation (the period between August 15 and undergraduate registration day), communities are permitted to safely affix banners to their residence hall with the approval and assistance of the Area Director.
 All banners must be safely removed on or before undergraduate registration day.

 Assignments or reassignments to a residence hall, changes from one residence hall to another, or changes from an Institute residence hall to an off-campus address, are made and approved by the Housing Office.